Lightstreamer/Lightstreamer-kafka-connector/README.md

 <param name="map.user.to">item-template.by-name,item-template.by-age</param>
 ```

-which specifies how to route records published from the topic `user` to the item templates defined to extract some personal data.
+which specifies how to route records from the topic `user` to the item templates defined to extract some personal data.
+The two templates bind different parameters extracted from the record value: `by-name` binds `firstName` and `lastName` to `VALUE.name` and `VALUE.surname`, while `by-age` binds `age` to `VALUE.age`.
+Because the topic maps to both templates, every record is evaluated against both and may match items on either or both axes.

 Let's suppose we have three different Lightstreamer clients: